beardedspice/beardedspice/README.md

 [![BeardedSpice](images/bs.jpg)](images/bs.jpg)

 ## What?
 BeardedSpice allows you to control web based media players (Like *SoundCloud*, and *YouTube* ...
-[List of supported sites to date](#supported-sites)) with the media keys found on Mac keyboards.
+[List of supported sites to date](#supported-sites)) and some native apps with the media keys found on Mac keyboards.

 ## How?
 All you need to do is just open your favorite [supported media site](#supported-sites) in either Chrome or Safari, then click on BeardedSpice's Menubar icon ![BeardedSpice](BeardedSpice/beard.png) and select the website you want to control using your media keys.